HOW TO ELOPE AT THE GRAND CANYON

 This viewpoint is a perfect ceremony spot for wanting to get away from tourists and is accessible to anyone who is handicapped.

-You are allowed to hike down the the flat spot below the paved walkway to have a private ceremony and for those who are not good with steep hikes can watch your ceremony from above!
+You are allowed to hike down the the flat spot below the paved walkway (as long as there are no signs that prohibit going past) to have a private ceremony and for those who are not good with steep hikes can watch your ceremony from above!

 There is also a beautiful forest nearby you can walk around and take super cute photos in and still get stunning views of the Grand Canyon below.
 This spot is perfect to get photos of the Colorado River in the background, privacy, and sunset photos.